-Minimally, at the moment I like to keep about $1200 Cad in my Tangerine Checking account and $100 Cad cash for daily expenses, any unexpected expenses and any planned next donations, gifts, offers and purchases which happen at least bi-weekly on Saturday afternoons/evenings for amounts less than about $400 Cad and at least monthly for any amounts over that.
+Minimally, at the moment I like to keep about 400 Euro in my Wise account and 20k Yen cash a week for daily expenses, any unexpected expenses and any planned next donations, gifts, offers and purchases which happen at least bi-weekly on Saturday afternoons/evenings for amounts less than about 400 Euro and at least monthly for any amounts over that.

-The current amount in my Tangerine TFSA is intended for the following;
+The remaining amount in my Wise account is intended for the following;

-- Expenses related to and for a yearlong working holiday visa experiment in the countryside of Ayabe, Kyōtō, in Japan with a partner starting September 2025.
-We intend to estimate in further detail what amount of money we’d need to be able to live the way we’d like there and fulfill our purposes in going soon, which I intend to post about on this blog.
+- Expenses related to and for a two-yearlong working holiday visa experiment in the countryside of Ayabe, Kyōto, in Japan with a previous partner that started September 2025.
+We intend to estimate in further detail what amount of money we’d need to be able to live the way we’d like here and fulfill our purposes in being here soon, which I intend to post about on this blog.

 - Any courses or lessons that I am planning on being part of between now and our departure.

-- Any expenditures (likely learning materials, subscriptions, books, weather related clothing, garments, furnishings and/or appliances, car and/or home repairs) that would exceed the amount I have available in my Checking account before it could be replenished within a month back near to the around $1,200 Cad amount.
+- Any expenditures (likely learning materials, subscriptions, books, weather related clothing, garments, furnishings and/or appliances, car and/or home repairs) that would exceed the amount I have available in my Wise account before it could be replenished within a month back near to the around 400 Euro amount.

 - An emergency fund in case I suddenly lose access to any streams of income I have access to now and/or lose access to the ways in which I am meeting my material needs (physical needs for transportation, shelter, warmth, food, water, medicine, communication, care for physical items under my wing etc.) unexpectedly.

--with Wise for use when travelling abroad anywhere and for transferring money for offerings from people living elsewhere than Canada
+- with Wise for use when travelling abroad anywhere and for transferring money for offerings from people living elsewhere than where I am

 Financial Reviews